Find Trade Colleges

 Types of Statistical Assistant

 In 2016, there was an estimated number of 11,800 jobs in the United States for Statistical Assistant.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Statistical Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+There will be an estimated 1,600 positions for Statistical Assistant per year.

 undefined